 You can't think of martial artists without thinking of Bruce Lee.
-He was a famous martial artist, movie star and cultural icon, whose skills and philosophy on fighting have inspired millions worldwide.
+He was a famous fighter, movie star and cultural icon, whose skills and philosophy have inspired millions worldwide.

 He even created his own expression of martial arts called Jeet Kune Do (translated: Way of the Intercepting Fist).

 We've all seen Lee fight on film countless times, but what is much rarer is an intimate glimpse of him sparring in his natural habitat.